redhat-openstack/website/source/tripleo/index.html.md

 *   The upstream program within the OpenStack project which develops the various scripts and utilities which are combined to deliver the complete software solution.

-The design pattern utilizes a single-purpose deployment OpenStack which deploys and manages a more sophisticated, general-purpose OpenStack instance which is what gies TripleO its name.
+The design pattern utilizes a single-purpose deployment OpenStack which deploys and manages a more sophisticated, general-purpose OpenStack instance which is what gives TripleO its name.
 TripleO is short for *OpenStack On OpenStack*.

 Upstream TripleO documentation: